Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Acknowledgements

-This work is supported by the Ministry of Science and Technology of China (No. 2017YFA0302903, No. 2016YFA0300502, No. 2015CB921302, No. 2015CB921303), the National Natural Science Foundation of China (No. 11674406, No. 11374346, No. 11374011, No. 11774401, No. 11522435) and the “Strategic Priority Research Program(B)” of the Chinese Academy of Sciences (XDB07020300, XDB07020200).
+This work is supported by the Ministry of Science and Technology of China (Grants Nos.
+2020YFA0406003, 2021YFA1400401, 2018YFA0704200, 2017YFA0303100, 2017YFA0302903, 2015CB921302, and 2015CB921303), the National Natural Science Foundation of China (Grants Nos.
+11674406, 11774401, 11522435, 11822411, and 11961160699), the Strategic Priority Research Program(B) of the Chinese Academy of Sciences (Grants Nos.
+XDB33010100, XDB25000000, and XDB07020000), and the K. C. Wong Education Foundation (Grants No. GJTD-2020-01).
+Work at Oak Ridge National Laboratory (ORNL) was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Materials Science and Engineering Division.
 Work at Brookhaven was supported by the Office of Basic Energy Sciences (BES), Division of Materials Sciences and Engineering, U.S. Department of Energy (DOE), through Contract No. DE-SC0012704.
+J. S. is supported by the Center for Emergent Superconductivity, an Energy Frontier Research Center funded by the U.S. Department of Energy (DOE), Office of Science.
 H. L. and Y. Y. are supported by the Youth Innovation Promotion Association of CAS.